junsoup/Apple-Destoryer/README.md

 There is a board of apples.
 You can make rectangular selections to clear apples.
 You can only pop the apples if the selected apples **sum to exactly 10**.
+You get points for the number of apples popped.

 Try the game here: [Fruit Box Game](https://en.gamesaien.com/game/fruit_box/)